planttheidea/fast-copy/README.md

 #### Multiple realms

 Under the hood, `fast-copy` uses `instanceof` to determine object types, which can cause false negatives when used in combination with `iframe`-based objects.
-To handle this edge case, you can pass the optional second parameter of `realm` to the `copy` method, which identifies which realm the object comes from and will use that realm to drive both comparisons and constructors for the copies.
+To handle this edge case, you can pass the `realm` to the `copy` method in the [options](#options), which identifies which realm the object comes from and will use that realm to drive both comparisons and constructors for the copies.

 ```html
 <iframe srcdoc="<script>var arr = ['foo', 'bar'];</script>"></iframe>